makersacademy/rps-challenge/README.md

 #### 3: Player should be able to pick rock, paper, or scissors

-#### 4: Once the player picks their weapon, a game should start between the computer
+#### 4: Once the player picks their weapon, a game should start between the computer, at this point computer should also choose a weapon

+#### 5: Check the player's and computer's weapons and see the result, win, lose or draw should take you to the relevant erb file

 ## Bonus level 1: Multiplayer